chaudharypraveen98/ResourceTelegramBot/readme.md

 ## Resource Telegram Bot
-This will get the latest meme and quotes.
+A bot that will get the latest font, icons, meme, blogs and quotes.
 It uses the requests library to update and fetch data.

 #### Preview
 <img src="telegram.JPG" alt="resource bot">